nguyenchiencong/nguyenchiencong.github.io/_pages/04_now.md

 I have to make a temporary halt to the process of composing a piano concerto and a symphony.
 Instead, with Jane and Pink Dawn, we've decided to make a RPG game in 2D with Godot to earn a living income, and mostly because it’s fun too.
-And maybe, I can do both in the process, a game needs music too.
+And maybe, I can do both in the process, a game needs music too after all.

 The name of the game will be - Wisdom of the Trees - (智慧の林 in Japanese).